-Discover this city's unique charm with Buendía Tours.
-Our Tour will help you learn about its history: it's past as a small fishing village, how the first-ever multinational company was founded in its port, the Dutch Royal Family, and much more.
+Discover this city's unique charm, our Tour will help you learn about its history: it's past as a small fishing village, how the first-ever multinational company was founded in its port, the Dutch Royal Family, and much more.
 Besides that, booking it's FREE!!

 Throughout our Free Tour of Amsterdam, you'll discover the history of the most liberal city in the world, starting from Dam Square, the oldest and most important square in town.
-After being founded as a small fishing village in the XIII century, Amsterdam quickly grew to become an important location for international trade.
-This new status transformed the city into a melting pot of many nationalities and cultures, shaping its history.
 Our route takes you to visit some of the most important monuments and buildings in Amsterdam:

 Our guide will take us to the Royal Palace.
-During the Dutch Golden age, when Holland was the commercial hub of the world, this area was home to the Stock Market.
-Now the Royal Palace is used by the royal family for official receptions and state visits.
+During the Dutch Golden age, this area was home to the Stock Market, now the Royal Palace is used by the royal family for official receptions and state visits.
 Located in the famous Dam Square, it is very close to another one of our stops: the National Monument, an enormous white obelisk built in honour of the fallen in World War II.

 If you want to discover more be sure to consider our Alternative Free Tour of Amsterdam, that takes you to the western end of the city, or our Red-Light District Guided Tour, to learn about Amsterdam's vices and unique regulations.